dstackai/dstack/docs/troubleshooting.md

 ## Something doesn't work?

-To resolve an issue as quickly as possible, it is best to report it directly to the [tracker](https://github.com/dstackai/dstack/issues).
+To resolve an issue as quickly as possible, it is best to report it directly to the [issue tracker](https://github.com/dstackai/dstack/issues).
 This is the most reliable method.

 [Report a bug](https://github.com/dstackai/dstack/issues/new?assignees=&labels=bug&template=bug_report.yaml&title=%5BBug%5D%3A+){ class="md-go-to-action secondary github" }